Class Schedule

 📚 Course Materials

-• HNMC Employees: may borrow a book from the Simulation Center office on 4 West – ISL.
+• HNMC Employees: may borrow a book prior to class from the Simulation Center office on 4 West – ISL.
 A payroll deduction form will be completed at the time of borrowing.
 The form will be discarded upon return of the book.

 • General Public/Non-HNMC Participants: If you paid the general public rate, you may pick up your course manual prior to the class, or you will receive it on the day of the class.